 - Transporting patients to the main hospital in Sausalito

 - Providing public outreach and education programs

-- Commit to one to five days a month to be on call in your county
+- Commit to responding to reported marine mammals in your county

-- To drive, you must be atleast 21 years old, have a valid drivers license and clear a Motor Vehicle Report
+- Anchor Bay and Fort Bragg volunteers are required to drive so must be atleast 21 years old, have a valid drivers license and clear a Motor Vehicle Report

 Prospective volunteers should be aware that rescues are seasonal, and there may be long periods of inactivity.

 The first step to becoming a volunteer is to attend the new volunteer workshop offered once a year.